Lithic Materials

 Limonite

-Limonitic claystone is a common natural occurrence throughout much of the surface geology exposures in the coastal plain.
-It specifically occurs at the contacts between beds of sand and clay.
-Iron mineral-rich groundwater moving through the sand beds infiltrate the adjacent clay bed.
-The tiny clay particles in the clay bed are cemented together as iron-oxide/hydroxide precipitate out forming the mineral limonite.
-Because of the varying bedrock chemistry and iron content of the water, limonitic claystones can differ highly in color from tan, brown, red, orange, pink, and purple (when a manganese oxide called pyrolusite is also present).
-Differences in color can also bring out the finely-laminated sedimentary layers in the stone.
-Layers with a higher silt content have more pore-space for limonite to deposit in and can they appear darker in color.
-These mineralized layers of limonitic claystone are typically more resistant to erosion than other unmineralized layers in the surrounding geology.
-Therefore, they are readily identified and easily accessible as ledges along stream channels, along valley-walls, and on hillsides/tops in various terrain of the eroding bedrock.
-Limonitic claystones were a natural resource highly-utilized by Mississippi’s prehistoric inhabitants.
-It could be ground for ochre or easily carved for use in implements, tools, or ornaments.
+Limonitic claystone is a common natural occurrence in the weathered zone throughout much of Mississippi’s coastal plain geology.
+It typically occurs at the contact between beds of sand and clay, as mineral-rich groundwater moves through the sand beds and infiltrates the adjacent clay beds.
+Tiny clay particles in the clay beds are cemented together by iron-oxide/hydroxide precipitated from the groundwater, forming limonite.
+Because of the varying bedrock chemistry and iron content of the water, limonitic claystones can differ highly in color from tan, brown, red, orange, pink, and purple.
+Darker colors such as black and purple occur due to a manganese oxide called pyrolusite also being present.
+Differences in color can also highlight the finely laminated sedimentary layers in the stone.
+Layers with a higher silt content have more pore-space for limonite to deposit and can appear darker in color.
+Mineralized layers of limonitic claystone are typically more resistant to erosion than other unmineralized layers in the surrounding geology.
+Therefore, they are readily accessible as indurated ledges along stream channels, along valley-walls, and on hillsides/tops in various terrains of the eroding bedrock.
+Limonitic claystones were a natural resource highly utilized by Mississippi’s Indigenous peoples.
+It could be ground for ochre or easily carved for use as implements, tools, or ornaments.

 Petrified Wood